cdaein/agent-sandbox-zsh/README.md

 - This is where you can create project-level configs.
 I use the Vite dev server and it maps the port `5173`.
 - Define any environment variables you need here.
 It'd be best to `export` these variables in your host and load them in instead of hard-coding the values here.
 - You can customize the `volumes` and decide what parts of the host file system the container may have access to.
-- This file is copied to your project when the script runs, so you can edit the copy for each project.
+- This file is copied to your project when the script runs, so you can customize in each project later.

 ### Rebuild Docker image

 If you made changes to the base image `Dockerfile`, then you will need to rebuild it.
 Sometimes, caches get in the way of new builds.
-You can run `<script dir>/agent-sandbox.zsh build` to build the base Docker image with no cache.
+You can run `agent-sandbox build` to build the base Docker image with no cache.

 ## Project Customization